Are you aware of the new Data Protection Rules?

-After that date, the EU governments and / or parliaments shall take measures.
-In order to avoid conflicts between the new regulation and national law.
+After that date, GDPR will be in effect.
+EU governments and/or parliaments will take measures to avoid conflicts between the new regulation and national law.

-Right to forget: A citizen will be able to require a company to delete their personal data.
-Enforcing a right that resembles a rule that began to be applied on the Internet.
+Right to forget: A citizen can require a company deletes their personal data.
+This resembles a rule originally applied on the Internet.

-Data Portability: The citizen can now demand from a company the data that concerns him in a format that will allow the migration to another company.
+Data Portability: The citizen can demand that any data which concerns him is contained in a format that will allow migration to another company.

-“It will have very important reflexes in our lives as consumers, facilitating, for example, the change of service providers and improving competition”, explains Luís Neto Galvão.
+Luís Neto Galvão explains – “It will have very important reflexes in our lives as consumers.
+For example, facilitating the change of service providers and improving competition”

-‘With this right the change of service provider that treats your personal data will become simpler.
+‘With this right the changing of service provider will become simpler.
 Think of the change of bank or insurance company.
 The citizen exercises this right and will not have to give his personal data to the new service provider again”, Daniel Reis.

 Advantages and disadvantages to companies

-For companies: In parallel with the application of new rights for citizens, the new regulations release companies from requests for data processing authorisations with the National Data Protection Commission (CNPD), but define new requirements in the processing of information .
+The new legislation includes the application of new rights for citizens.
+Additionally, it releases companies from requests for data processing authorisations with the National Data Protection Commission (CNPD).
+Simultaneously, it defines new requirements in the processing of information.

-At the level of online customer relations, privacy policies will have to be written in clear and perceptible language, which often does not occur today, “says Luís Neto Galvão.
+At the level of online customer relations, privacy policies will have to be written in clear and perceptible language.
+This often does not occur today” says Luís Neto Galvão.

-Daniel Reis points out the following requirements: “There are a number of new obligations, such as the obligation to appoint a data protection officer, an obligation to report safety breaches to the authorities and affected citizens, the need To make impact on data protection (privacy impact assessments), to use technologies such as pseudonymisation and encryption of personal data”
+Daniel Reis points out the following requirements: “There are a number of new obligations, such as the obligation to appoint a data protection officer.
+An obligation to report safety breaches to the authorities and affected citizens.
+Companies must recognise the need to make impact on data protection (privacy impact assessments).
+Also, to use technologies such as pseudonymisation and encryption of personal data”

 What are the fines?

-Fines: Instead of authorisations, the new regulation focuses on supervision – and on imposing fines on wrongdoers:
+Fines: Instead of authorisations, the new regulation focuses on supervision and imposing fines on wrongdoers:

 Companies outside the EU also need to be in order

-Outside the EU: What influence could the new regulation send data from outside the EU?
-“These rules apply to all processing of personal data of citizens residing in the EU even if the company is not established there.” – Daniel Reis
+Outside the EU: What influence could the new regulation have on sending data from outside the EU?
+“These rules apply to the processing of personal data of citizens residing in the EU, even if the company is not established there.” – Daniel Reis

-This rule obviously protects EU citizens but it is burdensome for foreign companies.
-Including the American giants who have put a lot of pressure to remove this rule.
+Obviously, this rule protects EU citizens, but is burdensome for foreign companies.
+The American giants in particular have put a lot of pressure on the EU to remove this rule.

-The European Commission’s position is that there is no differentiated treatment because the rules only apply if companies are developing an economic activity within the EU. ”
+Despite protests, the European Commission’s position is that there is no differentiated treatment.
+The rules only apply if companies are developing an economic activity within the EU.

 (Translate from Exame Informatica)